 The school year starts in late January, after the summer vacation period.
 The school calendar lists school term dates.

 The following resources may be helpful in getting your child ready to start school.

-- A Special Place (PDF 2453.31KB) – a picture book to read with a child starting Kindergarten.
+A Special Place (PDF 2453.31KB) – a children's book showing what it's like to go to school.